Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Danube River Cruise

-Széchenyi Baths are a ticketed attraction.
-Additionally, as a world-famous thermal bath complex, Széchenyi Baths get crowded on a daily basis.
 The best and the most efficient way to visit the thermal baths in Budapest is to choose one of the skip-the-line tickets that provide you direct entry to the bath complex without the hassle of standing in long queues.
 These Budapest bath skip-the-line tickets also include luxurious wellness sessions and massages with fragrant oils.

 Budapest’s Baths offer more than just rejuvenating thermal baths.
 Most of the baths host a range of other spa activities like saunas, steam rooms, and steam baths for a complete spa experience.
-Széchenyi Baths are home to 15 indoor pools where you can experience a calming sauna session.
+Széchenyi Baths are home to 15 indoor pools where you can experience calming sauna sessions.

 If just relaxing in the toasty waters of the thermal bath isn’t your cup of tea, Budapest bath houses also offer indoor swimming pools.
-The Szechenyi baths have a 50-meter long open-air swimming pool on its premises.
-So go ahead and take as many laps as you want and then head back to the thermal spa for an even more soothing soak.
+The Szechenyi baths have a 50-meter-long open-air swimming pool on its premises.
+Go ahead and take as many laps as you want and then head back to the thermal spa for an even more soothing soak.

 When in Hungary, the fruit brandy, Pálinka, is a must-try.
 The Pálinka Museum in Budapest is dedicated to this traditional alcoholic beverage.
 The museum sheds light on the beverage’s history through guided tours and fun interactive exhibitions where you can even make your own Pálinka and taste it afterward.

-Budapest lies on a geological fault line owing to which the city is host to the magnificent thermal baths.
+Budapest lies on a geological fault line owing to which the city hosts magnificent thermal baths.
 Budapest’s thermal baths are naturally fed by over 100 hot springs.
-Széchenyi Bath’s water comes from the well of Szent Istvan, a natural hot water spring that contains various valuable minerals, like sulphite, sodium, calcium, magnesium, hydro-carbonate, fluoride, and metaboric acid.
+The waters contain various valuable minerals, like sulfite, sodium, calcium, magnesium, hydro-carbonate, fluoride, and metaboric acid.

 Watch the city of Budapest come alive in the nighttime while cruising over the Danube river.
 The After-Dark Cruise is the perfect closure to a relaxing day at Budapest’s thermal baths.
-Enjoy a lavish dinner of Hungarian cuisine, try out drinks and let yourself be mesmerized by the cityscape with live music by talented string musicians from the Rajkó folk ensemble.
+Enjoy a lavish Hungarian dinner and listen to the live music by talented string musicians from the Rajkó folk ensemble.

-Széchenyi Baths has a spa shop on its premises where visitors can shop for swimsuits, swim caps, towels, and flip-flops.
-You can purchase a fluffy gift towel embroidered with the Szechenyi Bath logo here - makes for a great luxury keepsake.
+Szechenyi Baths: Szechenyi Baths have a spa shop on its premises where visitors can shop for swimsuits, swim caps, towels, and flip-flops.
+You can purchase a fluffy gift towel embroidered with the Szechenyi Bath logo, which makes for a great luxury keepsake.

 Budapest Baths usually have a humble cafe and/or bar inside the premises where visitors can grab a quick bite.
 For a more elaborate meal, there are restaurants located close to the baths.